sebapersson/Project_BBT015/README.md

 * *Code*: Contains the Python, R and Shell-code required to replicate the project.
 * *Intermediate*: Intermediate files that aren't directly result.

-The source-code for the LaTex-writtenreport describing the result of the project can be found in the Docs folder.
+The source-code for the LaTex-written report describing the result of the project can be found in the Docs folder.